data-science-infinity/data-science-infinity.github.io/_posts/2024-03-04-enhancing-targeting-accuracy.md

 We will be predicting the binary *signup_flag* metric from the *campaign_data* table in the client database.

-The key variables hypothesised to predict this will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.
+The key variables hypothesized to predict this will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.

 We aggregated up customer data from the 3 months prior to the last campaign.